SasidharKosuri/Stroke_Risk_Prediction/README.md

 <br><br>

 ## Dataset
-The dataset used for this analysis is the Heart Disease dataset from the UCI Machine Learning Repository, a popular source for machine learning datasets.<br>
+The dataset used for this analysis is the Heart Disease dataset from the UCI Machine Learning Repository, a popular source for machine learning datasets.<br><br>
 It includes various medical attributes, such as age,sexchest pain,resting blood pressure,cholestrol, fasting blood sugar etc
 <br><br>